Stackclash/5e-vault/3. The Party/0. Party Hubs/Curse of Strahd.md

 TABLE WITHOUT ID
 >	link(file.path, name) AS "Name",
 >	QuickNotes AS "QuickNotes"
-WHERE contains(file.folder, this.file.folder) AND contains(file.folder, "Session Log")
+> FROM '3.
+The Party/2.
+Session Logs'
+> WHERE Party
->SORT file.name desc LIMIT 9
+> SORT file.name desc LIMIT 9
 >```

 # **Quests**